mpurg/qtools/README.md

 with [pytest](https://docs.pytest.org/en/latest/) for Qpyl ([code coverage](https://coveralls.io/github/mpurg/qtools?branch=master)).
 and simple regression tests for CLI tools.
-To run the tests locally, make sure you have `pytest` installed and simply type:
+To run the tests locally, make sure you have `pytest` and `pytest-cov` installed and simply type:
 ```
+export QBIN_DIR=$HOME/apps/Q6/bin   # absolute path to your local Q-binary folder (optional)
 cd tests
 ./run_tests.sh
 ```
+If `QBIN_DIR` is not set, pre-compiled binaries will be downloaded from Github.

 #### Citations